 - (a) The company and its controlled entity derive future assessable income of an amount and type sufficient to enable the benefit from the deductions for the tax losses and the unrecouped exploration expenditure to be realised; - (b) The company and its controlled entity continue to comply with the conditions for deductibility imposed by tax legislation; and - (c) No changes in tax legislation adversely affect the company and its controlled entity in realising the benefit from the deductions for the tax losses and unrecouped exploration expenditure.

 Franking Credits

 No franking credits are available at balance date for the subsequent financial year.

+NOTE 5 - CASH AND CASH EQUIVALENTS

+Consolidated Entity

+2014 2013

+\$ \$

-Consolidated Entity NOTE 5 - CASH AND CASH EQUIVALENTS 2013 \$ 2012 \$ Cash at bank and on hand 259,458 413,616 oddi de bariit diid off harid 259,458 413,616
+Cash at bank and on hand 78,869 259,458

+78,869 259,458